NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 > **A note for Windows users** <br>
 > If you see the error message `Start : This command cannot be run due to the
 > error: The system cannot find the file specified. ...` then try starting
-> jupyter with `jupyter notebook --no-browser` then copy the URL given into the
+> Jupyter with `jupyter notebook --no-browser` then copy the URL given into the
 > browser directly.

 The Jupyter Notebook/Lab interface probably opened up a web browser for you